Brigilets/Brigilets/README.md

 ### What I currently Do

-- 🔭 I’m currently looking for a new challenge
+- 🔭 I’m currently looking for a new challenge as a frontend developer (React, Next.js, Angular)
 - 📫 How to reach me: b.sabutyte@gmail.com
 - Hobbies: travelling, cooking, sports